Below we break down in more detail what an arborist can do for you, and the price range for each task.

-The only exception is if the tree is smaller than 5m (1 story house).
-In that case there is minimal danger of injury or property damage and a tree of that size can be handled by a lawn care/ garden maintenance company.
+The only exception is if the tree is smaller than 5m (1-story house).
+In that case, there is minimal danger of injury or property damage, and a tree of that size can be handled by a lawn care/garden maintenance company.

 Refer to our tree removal cost guide for prices on the removal of all types and sizes of trees.

 There are quite a few things you can do to reduce the cost of tree removal by an arborist.
-Like any profession, time is money and the more time you save for them the more money you will save for yourself.
+Like any profession, time is money, and the more time you save for them the more money you will save for yourself.

 This will increase the speed of the removal and save you money.

-Disposal of waste: If you have palm trees that are being removed then disposing of the waste yourself will save you hundreds of dollars.
+If you have palm trees that are being removed then disposing of the waste yourself will save you hundreds of dollars.
 Palms cannot be turned into mulch and have to be taken to the tip by the arborist.
 Dumping fees are upwards of $200 per tonne.

-Ask them to cut the palm in to foot long logs and leave them on your property.
+Ask them to cut the palm into foot-long logs and leave them on your property.
 Then you can put them out for a council clean-up or put them in your green bin.

-If you tell the arborist when they are quoting the job they can just cut it down and leave the tree logs (cut into 30cm firewood size logs) they will charge you a lot less.
+If you tell the arborists when they are quoting the job they can just cut it down and leave the tree logs (cut into 30cm firewood size logs) they will charge you a lot less.